adieunix/wiihacks-wiki/wiki/rules/rules.md

 3. No Piracy

-   Please limit your posts and responses to modding your Wii.
    Posts and comments that imply, hint, or state out-right intentions of piracy and/or any other illegal activity will not be tolerated.
-The post or comment if seen by a mod will be removed.
-Do it more than once and we'll remove your ability to post.
+Any post asking for or providing help in obtaining pirated software in any form will be removed.
+Regardless whether done intentionally or on accident.
+Direct links, site names, subreddit names, search engines, and private chat requests all apply.

-   Havens for piracy are often targeted by certain console/game manufacturers.
+   Piracy friendly forums are often targeted legally by the legitimate I.P. holders.
 Being known as one puts the community at risk.
-If you see a link or discussion regarding piracy, please report it.
+If you see a link or discussion regarding piracy please report it.

 4. No Low-Effort Posts

    Since r/WiiHacks is constantly being bombarded with help requests and questions, we ask that you have enough courtesy to provide everyone with the information that is required to help you fix your issue.

-   Please don't post questions not directly related to modifying your Wii.
+   Limit help requests and questions to modifying your Wii.
 There are plenty of resources accessible through [DDG](https://duckduckgo.com/) or [Google](https://www.google.com/) to learn how to do anything on your computer.
 Questions of this sort will be removed when seen by a moderator.

    This will be judged on a post-by-post basis depending on the issue and what information is given.
 Posts that have the timber of "I have a problem, help me fix it!" and give nothing else will be removed.